Main Content

 Description

-Capture live video from a USB video camera, using the V4L2 (Video for Linux Two API) driver framework.
-The output is in row major format.
-During simulation, the model outputs a moving colorbar image.
+The V4L2 Video Capture block enables you to capture live video from a USB video camera using the Video for Linux Two API (V4L2) driver framework.
+During simulation, the block outputs a moving colorbar image.

-The Linux image used on the target hardware supports video capture from USB cameras listed as Universal Video Class (UVC).
-The camera itself must support data acquisition in YUYV mode.
+The debian Linux® image on Raspberry Pi® hardware supports video capture from USB cameras compliant with the USB video class (UVC) specification.
+In addition to being a UVC compliant camera, the camera itself should also support data acquisition in the YUYV mode.

 • Logitech QuickCam Pro 9000